 Will there be enough food?
 This also goes to the point above.Functions that offer small servings of finger food but freely available alcohol may exacerbate the risk of inappropriate behaviour and injury by increasing the likelihood of employee’s over-indulging.

 If the organisation does not have an appropriate food budget (that is, sufficient to cover a meal for each employee), it should reduce the alcohol budget proportionately and ensure safe service.
 Regardless of food portion sizes, the employer must provide a range of non-alcoholic drink options.

-If the organisation conducts a Kris Kringle (or Secret Santa), ensure that employees understand that any gifts they purchasemust be ‘G’ rated.
+If the organisation conducts a Kris Kringle (or Secret Santa), ensure that employees understand that any gifts they purchase must be ‘G’ rated.
 This means that the recipient or others who will see the present (or even hear of it afterwards), should not have cause for offence leading to a possible breach of the organisations Sexual Harassment, Bullying and Discrimination Policy.
-All gifts must be family viewing!
+All gifts must be suitable for family viewing!

 This memo has two key risk mitigation objectives.
 Apart from reminding employees of their obligations under the organisations policies and to encourage them to be safe and responsible at the function and afterwards, it is also evidence that the employer took all reasonably practicable steps to prevent conduct in breach of its policies.

 Members can download our Memo to Employees - Reminder of their obligations at work-related functions template that covers the issues discussed.
 Employers may also incorporate into their memo key messages about the function such as the venue, start and end times of the function, arrangements for taxis and Kris Kringle (and appropriate gifts).